Top 21 Free & Paid Coding Websites for Kids

 Another great place where young, aspiring programmers can pick up the basics of coding.
 Apart from providing students with valuable text-based courses on web development and programming in different coding languages, Codecademy (paid version) also offers hands-on experience.
 Through interactive projects and quizzes, kids learn how to apply their newly-acquired knowledge.

 If you’re going for the free access, your kid won’t learn more than the fundamentals of coding.
 Codeacademy’s free courses teach basics of many programming languages, without any real instruction on how to apply that newly-acquired knowledge in real life.
 Codeacademy doesn’t teach students how to think like programmers, which is a huge letdown.
-We at CodaKid believe that teaching kids problem-solving skills, logic, and patience is of equal importance as teaching them to write code.
+We at CodaKid believe that teaching kids to code is of equal importance to problem-solving skills, logic, and patience.
 If your kids fail to develop the right mindset, they’ll never become proficient in coding.

 Codeacademy teaches the syntax of programming, but it doesn’t teach kids how to apply it.
 Once your kids learn something new and complete a challenge – they’ll never really revisit the topic or get another challenge where that particular knowledge can be applied to solve a problem.